GEM-M-Ms/matcher/README.md

 ```

-For every columnc match (eg 'Barriers' - 'Barriers'), ratio of text difference is calculated (0-100%).
+For every column match (eg 'Barriers' - 'Barriers'), ratio of text difference is calculated (0-100%).
 Then ratio is multiplied by weight ratio
 ```aidl
 mentor_ratio_for_the_column=ratio*weight
 ```